Lawmakers facing off with GameStop saga’s key players | WTOP

 Tenev says Robinhood imposed the trading restrictions solely to meet capital requirements set by regulators.

-As they question Tenev and other witnesses, lawmakers will look for what the GameStop trading frenzy says about the fault lines and potential conflicts in the structure of the market that can hurt unsophisticated investors.
+As they question Tenev and other witnesses, lawmakers will look to see if there was manipulation of any kind in the GameStop trading frenzy or other conflicts that put smaller investors at a disadvantage.

 “We don’t know whether it will just be warnings versus actual findings in terms of (stock) manipulation.
 That’s going to take time,” Quincy Krosby, chief market strategist at Prudential Financial, said in an interview Wednesday.
 “It’s clear the concern is there.
 We’ll see how the (Biden) administration handles this.”